Long Island's Best Guidelines & Important Dates 2023

 • Artwork title and medium

-• Name of Exhibition and Artwork title and artist that inspired the student
+• Name of exhibition, artwork title, and artist name that inspired the student

 • Student’s artist statement explaining their work and how it was inspired by a work of art from the Museum.